I receive many emails asking all sorts of questions, I thought it best to round them all up in one place for all to see…

 Are brown and white rice flours interchangeable?

 Kinda.
-I prefer to use fine ground brown rice flour because of it’s superior nutritional value.
-But if you prefer to use white rice flour, go ahead.
+I prefer to use fine ground brown rice flour, but if you like using white rice flour or can’t get your hands of finely ground brown rice flour, use white rice flour instead.
 I find brown rice flour absorbs more liquid than white though so you may find you need to add a touch more if using white rice flour.
 Also use weights not cups as the two flours have different weights.
 If you are wanting to substitute any of the other gluten-free flours I use, feel free to play around.
 But again use the equal amount in grams, not cups as different flours have different weights.

 Are you dairy-free as well as gluten-free?